NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **Javascript/Bootstrap Carousel:**
 - I got my inspiration and code snippet for my landing page carousel [here](https://mdbootstrap.com/docs/jquery/javascript/carousel/).
 I loved the imagery and even though they are landscape as opposed to machine/electronics, I enjoy the juxtaposition of nature and electronics.

+*Landing Page SVG Icons*

+I used some svg icons from the [bootsrap icons library here](https://icons.getbootstrap.com/icons/lightning/).
+I used them only on the main landing page.
+I found the SVG format to be a bit clunky but it did give me some nice inline styling, sizing and positioning options I didn't have with Fontawesome.

 **Delete Functions/Views:**